ASSOCIATION OF BEE PROFESSIONALS (ABP)

 6.2.
 To promote general public knowledge the BEE verification requirements and processes.

 8.1.
-Membership of ABP will be open to all BEE verification agencies that are engaged in, or are
+Membership of ABP will be open to all BEE verification professionals, companies and public and private corporates.

 8.3.
-The criteria for membership as a Associate Member of ABP include –
+The criteria for membership as an Associate Member of ABP include –

 d) Declaration of independence and impartiality;

-e) Declaration of Intention to apply for SANAS accreditation within 6 months of obtaining
+e) Declaration of Intention to apply for SANAS accreditation or to IRBA within 6 months of obtaining associate membership

 f) No record of blacklisting in terms of the Act and the Codes;